auth0/docs/articles/api/management/v2/tokens.md

 ## Get a token manually

 ::: warning
 Τhe Management APIv2 token, by default, has a validity of __24 hours__.
 After that the token will expire and you will have to get a new one.
 If this doesn't work for you, you can either [change the validity period of the token](#2-get-the-token), or [automate the process](#automate-the-process).
-Manually-generated tokens **cannot be revoked** so very long expiration times are **not recommended**.
+Keep in mind that these tokens **cannot be revoked** so long expiration times are **not recommended**.
 :::

 Let's see how you can get a token manually.
 Note, that the first step of the process need to be executed _only_ the first time.